ale37911/espin/lessons/shell/pipes-and-filters.md

 so `more` pages the output.
 You can hit `Enter` or `Spc` to advance through the file, and `q` to quit back to the command prompt.
+FYI - windows git bash may not have the "more" command installed.
+Please use the "less" command as described below instead.

 The `more` command also has a more advanced sibling, `less`:
 ```